davidelanfranchi/remarkable-articles/README.md

 * #### [I totally forgot about print style sheets](https://uxdesign.cc/i-totally-forgot-about-print-style-sheets-f1e6604cfd6)<br>**Manuel Matuzovic, 2016**

   I feel ashamed, but the title speaks also for me.
-Too much times I barely think about print styles.
-The article is a good collection of basic best practices to ensure that a printed page won't be totally broken.
+Too many times I barely think about print styles.
+The article is a good collection of basic best practices ensuring that a printed page won't be totally broken.

   Tags: _#CSS_